ENVS-Data-Literacy/PointsLinesPolygon-Homework/README.md

-# PointsLinesPolygon-Homework
+# Homework for Points,  Lines, and Polygons

-Homework covering points, lines, and polygons.
+This is a quick homework that will be focusing on the use of points, lines, and polygons using the sf package.